sodous-s/polyglot/README.md

 ```

 ## Contribution
 Small fixes and improvements are welcome.
 Open an issue or submit a PR.
+Current issues:
+1. If python code has docstrings, it breaks

 ## License
 MIT License